CAERUS ACADEMY

 MATH COURSES - MR. ROB RICH

-Thursday, 8:30-10:30
+Thursdays, 8:30-10:30

 The Pre-Algebra curriculum is focused on developing the mathematical capacities essential to the study of Algebra.
 This course will promote enhanced proficiency with standard mathematical principles and practices involving fractions, decimals, mixed numbers, percentages, the distributive property, and order of operations.
 Students will develop proficiency with the essential concepts of factoring, divisibility testing, least common denominators (LCD), greatest common factors (GCF), ratios, rates and proportions.
 Students will also be introduced to the foundational concept of Algebra, the variable, along with variable expressions and equations.
 Students will learn to solve single-variable equations and word problems.
 The principles of exponents and roots will be presented and practiced, as will perimeter, area, and volume.